 Even if you or a loved one have used Johnson's Baby Powder for years, it's important to remember that use of a recalled/withdrawn product, on its own, won't justify the filing of a lawsuit (or at least it won't help prove your individual case).

-Most lawyers will not start a talcum powder lawsuit until they have confirmed that a possible client has a specific health problem that can be linked to use of a certain talc product.
+A clear diagnosis is often a critical step on the path toward legal action.
+In fact, most lawyers will not start a talcum powder lawsuit until they have confirmed that a possible client has a specific health problem that can be linked to use of a certain talc product.

 Some attorneys will arrange for a health assessment (a physical examination and imaging tests) for potential clients.
 Other times attorneys will order medical records from the potential client's doctor or hospital and send the material to medical experts for evaluation.